-FINE 2005 Financial Management or
+FINE 2005 Financial Management or Prerequisites:

-FINE 2007 Principles of Financial Management and FINE 3006 Introduction to Futures and Options Markets considered.

-This course is designed to help the student comprehend the issues faced by the firm operating in an increasingly international environment, and to deal with them in an efficient manner.
+FINE 2007 Principles of Financial Management and FINE 3006 Introduction to Futures and Options Markets operating in an increasingly international environment, and to deal with them in an efficient manner.
 International dimensions of finance are explored from a corporate perspective.
-The nature, role and current state of international financial markets are
+The nature, role and current state of international financial markets are considered.